Index

 ip6 IPv6 address Match any sender that matches this IPv6 address, the value may be one IPv6 address, or an IP range in CIDR notation

 ptr domain name (optional) Match any sender whose reverse-DNS lookup results in this domain name.
-If no domain is specified, the current domain is used
+If no domain is specified, the current domain is used.
+Notice: the ptr mechanism is considered dangerous and should no longer be used

 all Match any sender